turtleturtleclub/rain-turtle/README.md

 Get a bot token by making an app (instructions [here](https://discord.foxbot.me/docs/guides/getting_started/intro.html))

-Create a file called `config.json` with the following contents
+Create a file called `config.json` with the following contents:
 ```
 {
 	"token": "<your token here>",